foxcaulfield/guides/NestJS + Prisma backend.md

 ```
 ⚠️ Make sure the current folder is empty to avoid conflicts with existing files.

+Navigate to your project folder (if you don't already).

 # Install dependencies

 ### dotenv [(docs)](https://www.npmjs.com/package/dotenv)